liflab/beepbeep-3-book/markdown/core/README.md

 Notice how, this time, the `Print` processors do not all print the same thing.
 The input list `[3,1,4]` is first pushed into `p0`, which produces the first line of output.
 The list is then pushed into `rf`, which removes the first element of that list, and passes it to `p1`, which prints the second line of the output.
 The surprise is on the third line of output, as we would expect `p2` to receive the input list `[3,1,4]`.
 However, since elements are passed by reference, processor `p2` is given a reference to the input list; it so happens that this list has been modified by `rf` just before, and is no longer in the same state as when it was pushed to the fork at the beginning of the program.

 We do not recommend exploiting this side effect in your BeepBeep programs; although the fork seems to push events from top to bottom, the ordering is in fact undefined and should not be taken for granted.
-Most BeepBeep processors that are specific to mutable objects such as lists or sets take care of creating and returning a *copy* of the original object to avoid such unwanted behaviour (`RemoveFirst` is an exception, which was crafted only for this example).
+Most BeepBeep processors that are specific to mutable objects such as lists or sets take care of creating and returning a *copy* of the original object to avoid such unwanted behaviour (`RemoveFirst` is an exception, crafted only for this example).
 However, one must still be careful when passing around mutable objects that are referenced from multiple points in a program --as is the case in Java programming in general.

 ## Cumulating Values